 See the Men's Outdoor Research Transcendent See the Women's Outdoor Research Aria

 What we like: A nice casual piece from Marmot at a reasonable price point.

 What we don’t: The lowest fill power on this list.

-Marmot is known for outerwear, and particularly its rain jackets.
-But if you’re in the market for a casual down piece or midlayer, the Ajax is no slouch.
-With 600-fill down, it does have the lowest fill power on this list (both the REI Co-Op and Outdoor Research Transcendent use 650-fill down).
+Marmot is known for outerwear, and rain jackets in particular.
+But if you’re in the market for a casual down piece or midlayer, the Ares is no slouch.
+With 600-fill down, it does have one of the lowest fill powers on this list (competitors like the REI Co-Op Down Jacket and Outdoor Research Transcendent use 650-fill down).
 But the difference is negligible, particularly if you’re not counting ounces or worried about small differences in packability.
-We also like the square baffle design, which is a nice touch and differs from the horizontal baffles on the majority of down jackets above.
+We also like the Ares’ clean baffle design and range of colors, which break from the generic look of many of the down jackets above.

-Who should buy the Marmot Ajax?
-Again, it’s a nice casual piece for wearing around town, under a rain shell or true winter jacket, or as a midlayer for downhill skiing.
+Who should buy the Marmot Ares?
+Again, it’s a solid casual piece for wearing around town, under a rain shell or true winter jacket, or as a midlayer for downhill skiing.
 The design certainly isn’t technical in nature and you can expect inferior build quality compared to some of the jackets above that are double the price.
 What pushes it to the bottom of our list, however, is that it’s only slightly warmer than the REI Co-op Down Jacket and an extra $75.
 But stacked up to the rest of the market, the Ares is a decent value and a suitable budget alternative to the Patagonia Down Sweater.

 |Jacket||Price||Weight||Fill Power||Fill Weight||Denier||Packable|